惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 What Comes Next – and What It Means for the Industry

 Whatever the immediate resolution, the broader implications for the live-event ticketing industry are significant.
-The convergence of the DOJ's Ticketmaster settlement, the FTC's Live Nation lawsuit, California's Honest Pricing Law, and now the AG's FIFA inquiry reflects a durable shift in the regulatory environment.
+The convergence of the DOJ’s Ticketmaster settlement, the FTC's Live Nation lawsuit, California's Honest Pricing Law, and now a multi-state AG investigation into FIFA reflects a durable shift in the regulatory environment.
 Algorithmic pricing, once accepted as an inevitable feature of modern commerce, is under sustained scrutiny from every direction.
 The implicit compact between event organizers and consumers — that advertised seating and pricing structures bear some reliable relationship to reality — is being enforced with increasing vigor.

 This case is well-suited for class action and damages could be calculated as the difference between what buyers paid for Category 1 and the market price for the seats they actually received.
 FIFA has a narrow window to offer remediation before the tournament opens June 11.